 Related Reading: Best Math Apps for Kids

 No matter what other people say, mathematics is the root of creativity.
 You can stimulate creative cells in your child’s mind with math skills.
-For example, when your child uses their imagination to create a paper plane from a waste paper, it shows their pattern and measurement assessment skills.
-Likewise, to create a simple origami art, your child needs to understand patterns, shapes, and measurement skills.
+For example, when your child uses their imagination to create a paper plane from waste paper, it shows their pattern and measurement assessment skills.
+Likewise, your child needs to understand patterns, shapes, and measurement skills to create simple origami art.

 2. Initiates Enthusiasm

 Math is not a buzz kill.
-In fact, when your child solves complicated math problems with ease, it will build their confidence and motivate them to learn new things.
-They will show more interest in their classes and display enthusiasm for other academic subjects.
+In fact, when your child solves complicated math problems easily, it will build their confidence and motivate them to learn new things.
+They will show more interest in their classes and enthusiasm for other academic subjects.